 What is SUDEP?

 Sudden Unexpected Death in Epilepsy (SUDEP) is said to occur when a person with epilepsy dies unexpectedly and was previously in their usual state of health.
 The death is not known to be related to an accident or seizure emergency such as status epilepticus.
 When an autopsy is done, no other of cause of death can be found.
-Each year, more than 1 out of 1,000 people with epilepsy die from SUDEP.
+Each year, about 1 out of 1,000 adults and 1 out of 4,500 children with epilepsy die from SUDEP.
 However, it occurs more frequently in people with epilepsy whose seizures are poorly controlled.
 Learn more about SUDEP.

-The Epilepsy Foundation’s SUDEP Institute works to prevent Sudden Unexpected Death in Epilepsy (SUDEP) and support people confronting the fear and loss caused SUDEP.
+The Epilepsy Foundation’s SUDEP Institute works to prevent Sudden Unexpected Death in Epilepsy (SUDEP) and support people bereaved by SUDEP and other epilepsy-related deaths.

 What does the SUDEP Institute do?

-- Carries out SUDEP Education and Awareness programs for people touched by epilepsy and medical professionals.
+- Carries out SUDEP education and awareness for people impacted by epilepsy and medical professionals

-- Works together with many epilepsy organizations to find the answers to SUDEP and help families with epilepsy.
+- Works together with other epilepsy organizations to find the answers to SUDEP and help families with epilepsy

 Read the SUDEP Institute Updates!